 - Information and communication technology are core to technology deployment.

-The three things that continue to block progress -
+The three things that continue to block smart city progress -

 - Smart cities can't overcome past poor planning.
 Example: over-building in locales vulnerable to natural disasters or building edifices to political vanity or for the sake of publicity that does not serve the needs of people.